 David Meinert has been part of the Seattle restaurant, music and nightlife community since the 1980s.
-Currently, David is the owner of two of the oldest bars / diners in the greater Seattle area.
-The 5 Point Café and the Mecca Café are just the latest in a long run of businesses owned by David Meinert.
+Currently, David is the owner of two of the oldest bars / diners in the greater Seattle area – the 5 Point Cafe and Mecca Cafe, and one of the oldest restaurants in Burien, WA, Huckleberry Square.
+These are just the latest in a long run of businesses owned by David Meinert.
 Some of these other businesses include: Big Mario’s New York Pizza, Lost Lake Café & Lounge, The Comet Tavern, The Mirabeau Room, Fuzed Music and Fuzed Travel, Onto Entertainment and The Capitol Hill Block Party.
 All these businesses have coincided with David’s commitment to growing the music and nightlife scene in Seattle.
 Meinert was instrumental in the creation of the Mayor’s Office of Music, was a founding board member of The Vera Project, and served on the Seattle Music Commission & Seattle’s Music and Youth Task Force, which helped overturn Seattle’s archaic Teen Dance Ordinance.

 With decades of experience as a small business owner, music promoter and band manager, David Meinert garnered a bit of influence in regional politics.
 Going back to his time at Western Washington University, Meinert has always worked for progressive political change.
 This started with protesting the Reagan administration’s military interventions in Central America during his college years.
 It then moved to the management of a band called ¡TchKung!, which was made up of environmental activist-artists.

-In ’92 a bill was written by the Washington State legislature, which looked to pass a bill entitled the Erotic Music Law.
+In ’92 the Washington State legislature tried to pass a bill entitled the Erotic Music Law.
 The concept behind the bill was that certain musical albums could be deemed “erotic” by the nature of their content and banned to any shoppers under the age of 18.
 It was then that David Meinert joined the lobbying group called the Washington Music Industry Coalition.
 The group brought awareness to the bill and actively campaigned against it.
 The bill resurfaced in 1995 and members of the Washington Music Industry Coalition rallied to form JAMPAC.
 JAMPAC stood for Joint Artists and Musicians Political Action Committee.
 JAMPAC not only fought the “erotic” bill but helped change legislation in place that forbid teenagers from attending music shows and changed Washington’s rules on teenage dancing.

 David Meinert ‘s story in the regions small business community continues.
 Future blog posts will go into further details regarding Meinert’s new ventures as well as discuss some of the current issues David Meinert is involved in fighting for.